Everything you need to know about the TMS!

 Frequently asked questions

-FAQs about the TMS
+FAQs on the TMS

-Registration takes place digitally via the registration portal of the test coordination office (www.tms-info.org/anmeldeportal).
-The participation fee is currently 100€.
+Registration takes place digitally via the registration portal of the test coordination centre (www.tms-info.org/anmeldeportal).
+The participation fee is currently €100.

 The TMS tests visual skills, memory, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence.

-The TMS is not evaluated according to the number of correct answers, but according to the ratio to the other candidates.The score is evaluated by the teacher.
-A personal percentile rank and a standard score provide information on how far one is above or below the average.
-The standard score lies in a normal distribution between 70 and 130, with 100 being the average.
-The percentage rank shows how many percent of the other participantsThe results of the other students were either worse or the same.
+The TMS is not awarded according to the number of correct answers, but according to the ratio to the other candidates.rated inside.
+A personal percentage rank and a standard value provide information on how far above or below average you are.
+The standard score lies between 70 and 130 in a normal distribution, with 100 representing the average.
+The percentage rank shows what percentage of the other participantshave performed worse or equally well.

 Conclusion